glantschnig/P7-A-B-Testing/README.md

 ![alt text](img/capture.jpg)
 <end>

+Since userids would need the experiment to run for 104 days, I will not consider it further as an evaluation metric.

-To achieve sufficient power for both evaluation metrics a total number of page view of 685325 is required.
+To achieve sufficient power for gross- and net conversion a total number of page view of 685325 is required.
 Bonferroni correction is not used since both evaluation metrics have to be valid and Bonferroni correction is "over" conservative for high correlation metrics.

 b) Duration vs. Exposure
 Based on the KPI "Unique cookies a day" = 40000 the experiment has to run 18 days.